 The Young ICCA Mentoring Programme provides a unique platform for young professionals to connect with and learn from the experience of more senior members of the arbitration community, including members of ICCA’s Governing Board.
 Members of Young ICCA may apply to participate in the Mentoring Programme at the start of each new cycle.

 Applications for the 8th cycle of the Young ICCA Mentoring Programme are now closed.
-Successful applicants will be contacted no later than January 2021.
+Successful applicants will be contacted in February 2021.

 Information on how to apply for the 9th cycle of the programme will be announced in mid-2021.